h4ck3rm1k3/vicidial-asterisk-gui/docs/README.txt

 - bin/ - the astGUIclient server-side perl script applications
 - docs/ - astGUIclient installation and other documentation
 - docs/conf_examples/ - example Asterisk conf files for astGUIclient
-- extras/ - data files, sql files and other extra files needed for astGUIclient
+- extras/ - data files, sql files and other extra files needed for ViciDial
-- LANG_www/ - astGUIclient admin and user web pages translated into other languages
+- LANG_www/ - ViciDial admin and user web pages translated into other languages
-- sounds/ - Asterisk sounds needed by astGUIclient
+- sounds/ - Asterisk sounds needed by ViciDial
 - translations/ - UTF8 language translation files for other language versions
 - www/ - the pages and scripts of the user and admin astGUIclient web interface